azarcone/azarcone.github.io/content/courses/intro-R-linguists-11/index.md

 ---
-title: An introduction to statistics for linguists
+title: An introduction to statistics for linguists (Uni Stuttgart, September 2011)
 summary: A four-day course on statistics and R for Phd Students of Linguistics
 #tags:
 #- Complement Coercion